Building a Scalable Follower Feed with Firestore

 However, keep in mind Algolia and other noSQL databases made for searching, cannot do the joins required for a simple follower feed.

-Outside of these options, you may want to think about another database.
-However, unless you have millions of users, Firestore should work just fine for your use case with basic aggregation techniques.
+Unless you have millions of users, Firestore should work just fine for your use case with basic aggregation techniques.

 J